programadorthi/kotlin-routing/README.md

 ## Compose Routing (compose module)

+> This module is just for study or simple compose application.
+> I recommend use Voyager module for more robust application.

 Are you using Jetpack or Multiplatform Compose Runtime only?
 This module is for you.
 Easily route any composable you have just doing: